davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

 ## Create a repository

 To begin, you'll create a GitHub repository.
-This repository is referred to as `origin` later in the article.

 1. Sign in to [GitHub](https://github.com).
 1. On the top, right of the screen, select the plus sign (`+`).